Experience Theatre Project's Board of Directors

 Alisa is the Artistic Director of Experience Theatre Project.
 She holds a Bachelors in Theater Arts from Oregon State University, where she studied theatre and music performance & composition.
 After graduation, Alisa moved to Chicago to study theatre administration at Columbia College while working in professional theatre in Chicago, most notably at Steppenwolf Theatre, Bailiwick Theatre, and the Royal George Theatre.
 Alisa returned to the Portland area 10 years later, where started and sold a six figure trivia company in 2013.
 Alisa went on to found Experience Theatre Project in 2014 after attending an immersive show that moved her to the core.

 Alisa has worn just about every hat there is in one capacity or another in each of ETP's mainstage production and special events since 2014.
 She founded the Westside Shakespeare Festival after producing three summer Shakespeare productions for ETP, and has adapted classic works for live immersive theater, including The Picture of Dorian Gray, The Strange Case of Dr. Jekyll & Mr. Hyde. and Great Gatsby's Daisy.
+She looks forward to developing more immersive experiences with her creative team.

 Ryan hails from Helena, Montana.
 After his service in the US Army, Ryan attended Carroll College.
 Some of his memorable roles include those in Caucasian Chalk Circle, A Funny Thing Happened on the Way to the Forum, Angels in America, History of the Devil, Much Ado About Nothing, and Twelfth Night, and The Lion in Winter.
 Ryan had the pleasure of performing at the Edenborough Fringe Festival, and is currently a performer, writer and producer at Interwoven Studios.
 Ryan has performed in Experience Theatre Project productions of The Picture of Dorian Gray, The Strange Case of Dr. Jekyll & Mr. Hyde.